reshamas/reshamas.github.io/_posts/2019-11-08-how-to-organize-a-wimlds-scikit-learn-sprint.md

 ### Social Media
 It is important to share the sprint on social media.
 It raises the visibility of WiMLDS, scikit-learn, python and open source.
 It also helps in the planning of future events.
-The awareness of the event aids in procuring event space and sponsorship.
+Raising public awareness of the event aids in procuring event space and sponsorship.

 ---